zlz97/SPADE/README.md

 ## 📥 Data Preparation
 Due to file size limitations, the preprocessed graph datasets (adjacency matrices and few-shot splits) are provided as a separate compressed file (data.zip).

-1. Download the provided `data.zip` file and extract it into the project root directory.
+1. Download the provided `data.zip` file.
-2. Extract it directly into the project root directory.
+2. Extract it into the project root directory.

 After extraction, ensure your directory structure matches the following: